suan/git-sanity/README.md

 Usage
 -----
-Simply copy over the scripts you're interested in to somewhere on your `$PATH`.
+Simply copy over the scripts you're interested in to somewhere on your `$PATH` (Some scripts depend on others so make sure you don't omit any needed ones).
 They can then be invoked without the dash, for example: `git update`.

 Disclaimer
 ------------